sfleischman105/sfleischman105.github.io/_posts/2018-2-9-turtles-why-rust.md

 paper detailing its unique system of borrowing and mutating.
 Now, I have the same sense of freedom while programming, alongside a knowledge of the overhead and costs of my actions.
 But it also includes safety measures to prevent me from doing anything terrible.
-Equipped with my piece of paper, I can now focus my efforts on building a log cabin with the right material, and spend my time worring about whether or not the window curtains should be colored *burgendy* or *space grey*.
+Equipped with my piece of paper, I can now focus my efforts on building a log cabin with the right material, and spend my time worring about whether or not the window curtains should be colored burgundy or space-grey.
 No more accidentally removing the front wall while the roof is being built.

 With this praise in mind, Rust still offers it's own ways of pulling out your hair.
-The Rust turtle (Or should I say Crustacean?) *requires* that when pulling out a hair, *though shall not touch any hairs in the vicinity*.
+The Rust turtle (Or should I say crustacean?) *requires* that when pulling out a hair, *though shall not touch any hairs in the vicinity*.
 Attempts to break this causes the crustacean to grab you with it's pincers, swinging you around to it's meaty face, right before belching out a lecture about the **terrible things** you are trying to do.
 Learning how to pluck my hairs with Rust has been the worst part so far.
 It's a learning curve too steep to bike up.
 On top of this, the crustacean is more picky